mindflayer04/PSI_TEE/applications/psu/README.md

 ## Protocol Details

-This application implements the Private Set Union (PSU) protocol, which allows two parties to compute their combined datasets without the client seeing the server's data.
+This repository implements the Unbalanced Private Set Union (PSU) protocol, which allows two parties to compute their combined datasets without the client seeing the server's data.

 ### Offline Setup Phase
 1. The server generates encryption keys, encrypts its own dataset, obliviously shuffles it, and builds a secure search tree.